xiongma/transformer-pointer-generator/README.md

 * tqdm>=4.28.1

 ## Model Structure
-### Base
+### Based
-my model is based on [Attention Is All You Need](https://arxiv.org/abs/1706.03762) and [Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)
+My model is based on [Attention Is All You Need](https://arxiv.org/abs/1706.03762) and [Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)
 ### Change
-* The pointer-generator model has two mechanisms, which are **copy mechanism** and **coverage mechanism**, I found some materials, they show the Coverage mechanism doesn't suit short summary, so I don't use this mechanism, just use the first one.
+* The pointer-generator model has two mechanisms, which are **copy mechanism** and **coverage mechanism**, I found some materials, they show the Coverage mechanism doesn't suit short summary, so I didn't use this mechanism, just use the first one.
-* Pointer generator model has a inadequacy, which can let the loss got nan, I tried some times and want to fixed it, but the result is I can't, I think the reason is when calculate final logists, it will extend vocab length to oov and vocab length, it will get more zeroes. so I delete the mechanism of extend final logists, just use their mechanism of deocode from article and vocab. there is more [detail](https://github.com/abisee/pointer-generator/issues/4) about it, in this model, I just use word than vocab, this idea is from bert.
+* Pointer generator model has a inadequacy, which can let the loss got nan, I tried some times and wanted to fix it, but the result was I can't, I think the reason was when calculate final logists, it will extend vocab length to oov and vocab length, it will get more zeroes. so I delete the mechanism of extend final logists, just use their mechanism of deocode from article and vocab. there is more [detail](https://github.com/abisee/pointer-generator/issues/4) about it, in this model, I just use word than vocab, this idea is from bert.